-- A URVC system is the holy grail of vehicular communication: providing all roads with high-speed communication would enable applications unavailable with any of the other systems. - Unfortunately, a URVC system may require considerable investments for providing full (even significant) coverage of existing roadways (especially in large countries like the United States)
+- n A URVC system is the holy grail of vehicular communication: providing all roads with high-speed communication would enable applications unavailable with any of the other systems. - n Unfortunately, a URVC system may require considerable investments for providing full (even significant) coverage of existing roadways (especially in large countries like the United States)

-Hybrid Vehicular Communication (HVC) Systems NTPUCSIE
+Hybrid Vehicular Communication (HVC) Systems

-- HVC systems are proposed for extending the range of RVC systems. - In HVC systems vehicles communicate with roadside infrastructure even when they are not in direct wireless range by using other vehicles as mobile routers. - An HVC system enables the same applications as an RVC system with a larger transmission range. - The main advantage is that it requires less roadside infrastructure.
+- n HVC systems are proposed for extending the range of RVC systems. - n In HVC systems vehicles communicate with roadside infrastructure even when they are not in direct wireless range by using other vehicles as mobile routers. - n An HVC system enables the same applications as an RVC system with a larger transmission range. - n The main advantage is that it requires less roadside infrastructure.
 However, one disadvantage is that network connectivity may not be guaranteed in scenarios with low vehicle density.

-- MANETs are wireless multihop networks that lack infrastructure, and are decentralized and self-organizing - IVC systems satisfy all these requirements, and are therefore a special class of MANETs
+- n MANETs are wireless multihop networks that lack infrastructure, and are decentralized and self-organizing - n IVC systems satisfy all these requirements, and are therefore a special class of MANETs n Applications n Addressing

-- There are several characteristics that differentiate IVCs from the common assumptions made in the MANET literature:
+- n There are several characteristics that differentiate IVCs from the common assumptions made in the MANET literature:

 - Applications

-- Addressing
+- · Addressing

 - Rate of Link Changes

 - Mobility Model

 - Energy Efficiency